unhackathon/unhackathon.github.io/springboard-projects/android.md

 You can support as many systems as you want.
 I tend to prefer supporting anything Android 4.0 or above.

-Android 2.3 is now dead, so no need to support that and android 3.0 is just plain weird so I like to pretend that never happened.
+Android 2.3 is now dead, so no need to support that and Android 3.0 is just plain weird so I like to pretend that never happened.

-You can also add support for Google glass, TV and Wear if you want.
+You can also add support for Google Glass, TV, and Wear if you want.
 ![Android Support](img/choosesdk.png)

 ### Activity Templates

-And now you’ll be taken to the templates screen which contain prebuild activities you can use.
-For this one, we will be sticking to a blank activity (or a blank with fragment) but you can choose anything you want (Except Login activity and preference acitivity, those are for specific purposes)
+And now you’ll be taken to the templates screen which contain prebuilt activities you can use.
+For this one, we will be sticking to a blank activity (or a blank with fragment) but you can choose anything you want (except Login Activity and Preference Activity; those are for specific purposes).

 ![Choose Activity Type](img/chooseactivity.png)

 ### Activity Name

 Now we give the activity a name.

-Again, usual convention is that the first activity the app is called MainActivity Or, if the app requires login then you can start at loginActivity or a DispatchActivity (which checks for already logged in users)
+Usual convention is that the first activity the app is called MainActivity.

-But these are just conventions so you don’t have to strictly follow them
+Or, if the app requires login then you can start at LoginActivity or a DispatchActivity (which checks for already logged in users).
+But these are just conventions so you don’t have to strictly follow them.

 ![Name Activity](img/nameactivity.png)

 ### And now we wait

-For a million years for gradle to get ready
+For a million years while Gradle gets ready.

 ![Building](img/building.png)

 Meanwhile...

-### What is gradle?
+### What is Gradle?

 Gradle is the build system that Android Studio uses to build all apps.

 It is essentially a build automation system.

-In your build.gradle file you can declare dependencies, signing configurations for APK signatures, flavors of the app (Such as specific builds for different versions of Android, or debug and release flavors)
+In your build.gradle file you can declare dependencies, signing configurations for APK signatures, and flavors of the app (such as specific builds for different versions of Android, or debug and release flavors).

 Most of the time you will not need to make changes to build.gradle since Android Studio automates most of it (Automation for an Automation system, Yo Dawg!), but it is useful tool know to make certain things faster.

 For example, if you define a signing config for your release version in gradle, all you need to do is run “$gradlew.bat assembleRelease” and it will generate a complete signed APK.

 ### Congratulations!!

 You have completed your HelloWorld app.

-Over the next few slides I’ll go over the automatically generated code and then  we’ll start making changes
+Over the next few slides I’ll go over the automatically generated code and then we’ll start making changes.

 ![Hello World](img/helloworld.png)
 {:class='wide'}